Beef-friendly Nebraska eyes regulations on the word 'meat'

 Nebraska lawmakers will consider a bill this year to prevent companies that package and sell food from advertising plant-based, insect-based and lab-grown products as meat.
 Similar measures are pending in Tennessee, Virginia and Wyoming.

-The issue strikes a particularly strong cord in Nebraska, one of the nation's top states for livestock production, where cars roll down the interstate with "Beef State" license plates and the governor celebrates the state's largest industry every year by proclaiming May as "Beef Month."
+The issue strikes a particularly strong cord in Nebraska, one of the nation's top states for livestock production, where cars roll down the interstate with "Beef State" license plates and the governor each year proclaims May as "Beef Month."

 Farm groups have found an unusual ally in state Sen. Carol Blood, a city-dwelling vegetarian from the Omaha suburb of Bellevue.
-Blood, who grew up on a farm, said she introduced the measure because agriculture is Nebraska's largest industry and it needs to be protected for the good of the whole state.
+Blood, who grew up on a farm, said she introduced the measure because agriculture is Nebraska's largest industry and needs to be protected for the good of the whole state.

 "I'm not bringing this bill to tell people what they can and can't eat," she said.
 "All I'm asking for is truth in advertising.
 It's clear that meat comes from livestock, and livestock is our livelihood in Nebraska."